Back in 2000 I was a newbie to personal training with very little practical skill in the art of manual muscle testing.

-And, from what you can see, it appears that they’re doing the exercise correctly but they feel lower back pain.
-Now, you could simply modify the exercise or substitute an alternative.
+Now, let’s say from what you can see, it appears that they’re doing the exercise correctly but they feel lower back pain.
+You could simply modify the exercise or substitute an alternative.

 But, what if the pain wasn’t caused by the exercise itself but from the inability to activate the core stabilizing muscles?

 Since this isn’t something that can actually be seen, and verbal feedback from the client can be misleading at times, manual muscle testing can help to determine whether or not an exercise is achieving its main purpose.

 This is particularly true when performing core stabilization exercises for the abdominals because many times the client will recruit the rectus abdominis but fail to recruit the deep abdominal stabilizing muscles (ex: transverse abdominis).